George Buddy Król

 Paul's jaw dropped.
 "The phone's at Metropolo field?"

-"Boys," Chuck addressed Pete, Marty, and Buddy.
+"Boys," Chuck addressed Pete, Mart, and Buddy.
 "We may need you for more than a ballgame."

 "How're we going to do that?"
 Paul wondered.